Top 10 destinations to visit in Indonesia

 Ubud is probably what most people think of Bali minus surfing.
 Endless rice fields, hidden waterfalls, numerous temples, and a lot of yoga places.
 It's all true and even more beautiful.
 Part of the experience is also staying in a villa with a private pool overlooking a rice fields hill.

 One of the Earth's last paradises that remained entirely untouched and not overcrowded with tourists.
 Raja Ampat consists of a group of islands on the western tip of Papua and is also famous for its diving experience.
 Most of the agencies offer weekly sailing tours to get a chance to see most of the archipelago instead of only staying in one place.

 One of the most beautiful active volcanoes in the world, placed on a massive Tengger caldera surrounded by the sea of sand on Java island.
 A tour that needs to be done with a guide that will take you for a hike during the night, and you will be rewarded with a breathtaking landscape during the sunrise.
 Prepare to be awed.

 1. Kawah Ijen Crater (Java)

-Indotravelteam will guide you to one of the most amazing sights in the world and definitely our favorite in Indonesia.
-You will see blue fire, mesmerizingly beautiful turquoise lake that is very acidic and you will face miners working in a sulfur mine which was named the toughest job in the world.
-Also, you will be able to enjoy the view of dozens of volcanos when you return back from the bottom of the crater.
+Indotravelteam will guide you to one of the most amazing sights in the world and our favorite in Indonesia.
+You will see blue fire, mesmerizingly beautiful turquoise lake that is very acidic, and you will face miners working in a sulfur mine, which was named the toughest job in the world.
+You will also be able to enjoy the view of dozens of volcanos when you return from the bottom of the crater.